Quinoa Yoghurt

 Often, vegetarians find it difficult to include proteins in their daily meals.
 But if they include lentils, seeds, legumes and millet, they can easily achieve their protein and fibre intake goals.

-The recipe that I am sharing today is inspired by Curd Rice– a dish very popular in the south of India.
+The recipe I am sharing today is inspired by Curd Rice- a popular dish in south India.
 Curd is usually combined with rice and eaten as the last course of the meal.
 Including curd in the meal ensures a good microbial balance and aids digestion.
 Additionally, curd is a great source of calcium and protein.
-Hence it has, over the years, become a common food habit of including it in meals.
+Hence, over the years, it has become a common food habit of including it in meals.

 So, let’s start with the recipe: